-In 2017, the Group's employee turnover rate was approximately 24%, an improvement of 6 percentage points compared to that in the previous year.
+In 2018, overall the Group's employee turnover rate was approximately 23% (2017: 24%), a further improvement compared to that in the past two years.
 During the year, employee turnover in China Mainland and Hong Kong was stable while in Singapore was relatively high.
 Manpower supply in Singapore was always tight causing a higher turnover rate.
-Looking at the employee turnover based on gender, in 2017, female employee turnover was 23% and male employee turnover was 29% (2016: 34% for female and 44% for male).
+Looking at the employee turnover based on gender in 2018, female employee turnover was 19% (2017: 23%) while that of male employee was 32% (2017: 29%).

-(iii) Maintaining a Good Work-Life Balance
+(iii) Maintaining a Good Work-life Balance

 One of our goals is to maintain a good work-life balance for our employees.
 We provide most of our employees a 5-day work week and a total of 40 hours of work per week.
 A good work-life balance requires adequate resting time and social activities.
-As such, we organize fun-filled activities for our employees such as Christmas and lunar new year parties, annual dinners, cooking contests, sports tournaments and field trips to picturesque and interesting places.
+As such, we organize fun-filled activities for our employees such as Christmas and Lunar New Year parties, annual dinners, monthly birthday celebrations, festival celebration activities, team building and outbound activities, cooking contests, book-reading interest group, family day, sports tournaments and field trips.